almaan/stereoscope/README.md

 ....
 ```

-Resulting in images like these:
+Resulting in images like these (we rotated these images in our paper):

 ![alt text](imgs/overlay-example.png "HE-overlay")

 ## Reproducing the Method Comparion
 In the paper we compare stereoscope with two other methods [DWLS](https://github.com/dtsoucas/DWLS) and
-[deconvSeq](https://github.com/rosedu1/deconvSeq) using synthetic data, something we will reproduce in this section.
+[deconvSeq](https://github.com/rosedu1/deconvSeq) using synthetic data.
+This comparison is something we will reproduce
+in this section.

 ### 1. Generating Synthetic Data
 Begin by unzipping the file data/comp/comp-data.zip into the data/comp/ folder